-(1) Such structures shall comply with all setback requirements that apply to the primary structure and with any maximum floor area ratio limitations that may apply to the primary structure.
+(1) Such structures shall comply with all setback requirements that apply to the primary structure

-- (2) Only one family health care structure shall be allowed on a lot or parcel of land. - (3) The structure shall be no more than 300 gross square feet and shall comply with all applicable provisions of the Industrialized Building Safety Law (§36-70 et seq.) and the Uniform Statewide Building Code (§36-97 et seq.). - (4) Prior to installing a temporary family health care structure, a permit must be obtained from Council and associated fees paid. - (5) Any family health care structure shall comply with all applicable requirements of the Virginia Department of Health. - (6) No signage advertising or promoting the existence of the structure shall be permitted on the exterior of the structure or anywhere on the property. - exterior of the structure or anywhere on the property.
-Any temporary family health care structure shall be removed within 60 days of the date on which the temporary family health care structure was last occupied by a mentally or physically impaired person receiving services or assistance.
-Council may revoke the permit granted in subsection (3) if the permit holder violates any provision of this section.
-The structure shall appear similar to other accessory structures in the neighborhood.
-Miscellaneous Uses. ery.
-Cemeteries shall be subject to the following general standards:
+- and with any maximum floor area ratio limitations that may apply to the primary structure. - (2) Only one family health care structure shall be allowed on a lot or parcel of land. - (3) The structure shall be no more than 300 gross square feet and shall comply with all applicable provisions of the Industrialized Building Safety Law (§36-70 et seq.) and the Uniform Statewide Building Code (§36-97 et seq.). - (4) Prior to installing a temporary family health care structure, a permit must be obtained from Council and associated fees paid. - (5) Any family health care structure shall comply with all applicable requirements of the Virginia Department of Health. - (6) No signage advertising or promoting the existence of the structure shall be permitted on the exterior of the structure or anywhere on the property. - (7) Any temporary family health care structure shall be removed within 60 days of the date on which the temporary family health care structure was last occupied by a mentally or physically impaired person receiving services or assistance. - (8) Council may revoke the permit granted in subsection (3) if the permit holder violates any provision of this section. - (9) The structure shall appear similar to other accessory structures in the neighborhood.